spenserblack/ansiform/README.md

 This crate provides a macro for coloring strings, allowing ANSI colors to be set at compile time instead of runtime.

+> [!CAUTION]
+> There is a very good chance that you do *not* want to set styling at compile-time.
+> This can result in styling that was compiled on one system being forced when the
+> executable is distributed to another system.
+For maximum compatibility, it is recommended
+> to use a library that sets styling at runtime, and detects if styling should be applied.
+>
+> You should only use this library if you understand what it means to apply styling at
+> compile-time, and find that behavior preferable for your use.

 # Example

 ```rust